 Mercury

-About 58 million km34 from the Sun lies the first of the four rocky planets.
+About 58 million km34: Go to reference 34 at the end of the page from the Sun lies the first of the four rocky planets.
 Named after the messenger god of the Romans, Mercury zooms across the night sky faster than any other planet.
-Due to its close proximity to the Sun, Mercury has an orbital period of ~88 Earth days, significantly faster than Venus (~225 days), Earth (~365 days), and Mars (~687 days).35
+Due to its close proximity to the Sun, Mercury has an orbital period of ~88 Earth days, significantly faster than Venus (~225 days), Earth (~365 days), and Mars (~687 days).35: Go to reference 35 at the end of the page

 Mercury has hardly any axial tilt.
 Earth’s seasons are caused by her tilt of ~23.5°, but Mercury has a measly 0.034°.
 Not that it had any real chance at a seasonal, Earth-like climate anyway.